yueguoguo/yueguoguo.github.io/_posts/2022-12-28-babysitting-vs-machine-learning.md

 learning system.
 It takes the raw input to feed the baby, and the feedback from the baby is continuously collected to "retrain" (reprocess) the baby. </font>

-Gladly, the engineering best practices helps my baby grow with health and happiness - its growth data are above 90% quantile of the WHO child standard for its age.
+Gladly, the engineering best practices helps my baby grow with healthiness and happiness - its growth data are above 90% quantile of the WHO child standard for its age.
 Hopefully with the continuous optimization performed by its parents, the babysitting system will help the baby's growth in the life-term run with